RACGP Fellowship Support Program (FSP): Everything You Need to Know

 The program is self-funded.

-• Fees are payable over four terms (eight quarters)
+• Fees are payable across four terms (eight quarters)

 While this is a significant investment, it is offset by access to the VR/A1 Medicare rebate schedule, which is around 20% higher than A7 rates.